 Posted by Willy Franzen on December 21, 2007.
-Positions below updated every five minutes.
+Jobs updated daily.

 At this point in December, we hope most of you are done with exams and home for Winter Break.
 This is a great time for you to relax, subscribe to One Day, One Job, and start looking for great job ideas.
 Your Mom will probably want you to figure out what you want to do after college by spending 8 hour days cruising job boards, working on your resume, and calling her friends so that you can “network.”
 We think you should go on vacation – even if it’s just a day trip somewhere.
 Expose yourself (not that way, perv) to complete strangers in places you’ve never been before.
 Strike up random conversations.
 See a cultural attraction that fascinates you.
 Eat a new type of ethnic cuisine.
 Observe everything that you experience in the context of your job search.